Earl of Mornington (1799 ship)

+Earl of Mornington (or Earl Mornington) was a packet ship launched in 1799 for the British East India Company (EIC).
+She performed one voyage for the Company, sailing from England to India and returning.
+The Admiralty purchased her in 1804 and she then served the Royal Navy until she was broken up in 1808.

 East India Company

 It is not clear for which Earl of Mornington she was named, but it was probably Richard Wellesley.

 One contemporary source states that Earl of Mornington made only one voyage for the EIC.
 (Note: The British Library gives data for two voyages, but this seems to be an error.
 The first voyage is for the correct vessel.
 The second voyage is almost surely for the larger (500 tons (bm)) and older India-built vessel .)
 Her captain was George Simpson, who received a letter of marque on 7 October 1799.
 At the time her armament was recorded as eight 12-pounder guns.

 Lloyd's Register for 1800 records Earl Mornington, 253 tons (bm), Simpson, master, East India Company, owner, and trade London-India.
 This description continues unchanged through 1804.

 She left Britain on 20 November 1799 and arrived at Calcutta on 22 April 1800.
 She left Kedgeree on 5 November.
 By 12 May 1801 she had reached Simon's Bay, but then on 8 August she was back at Calcutta.
 On 11 March 1802 she left Culpee, an anchorage towards Calcutta and closer than Saugor.
 From there she reached St Helena on 28 June and arrived at the Downs on 19 August.

 Apparently Earl Mornington sailed again in 1802.
 She was reported to be at St Helena on 10 June 1803, returning from the South Seas.